knightlab-analyses/qurro-mackerel-analysis/README.md

 but it is a quick way to validate that whatever features we investigate in the manuscript's case study within Qurro probably aren't contaminants.

-Here's some examples of using this script to look for certain taxonomy names in negative control samples (the script accepts one query at a time, and it's case-insensitive).
+Here are some examples of using this script to look for certain taxonomy names in negative control samples (the script accepts one query at a time, and it's case-insensitive).

 ```bash